Antony-Thornton/MS2---Memory-Game/README.md

 * If outcome is successful then wider checks on other code are conducted.
 For example, what impact does it have on other elements.
 * If outcome is unsuccessful then the line/lines of code written will be checked and informal testing repeated.

 Further testing including sending the website link to my partner who navigated the website on both her phone and tablet.
-This was useful as it flagged an issue where pictures were not appearing on the home page.

 ## 4.2 Formal Deployment Testing
 ### 4.2.1 External website testing